plan-d-io/P1-LoRa-receiver/README.md

 ### Hardware
 To connect the transmitting ESP32 to your digital meters' P1 port, you will need a level shifter to transform the 5V P1 signal to an 3.3 inverted signal which can be fed to the ESP32.
 You can find a [suitable schematic here](https://github.com/plan-d-io/P1-dongle/wiki/Build:-DIY-instructions#building-from-scratch).
 Note that this firmware uses ESP32 pins 12 and 13 as RX and TX.
+The P1 port also provides 5V to power your ESP32.
+Measured (peak) power consumption of a LilyGO TTGO T3 LoRa32 board was 150mA while transmitting, well within the power envelope of the P1 port.

 ![](https://raw.githubusercontent.com/wiki/plan-d-io/P1-LoRa-receiver/images/lorareal.PNG)